anitaposch/learn-bitcoin/manuscript/500-security-measures.md

 Also try sending from your hardware wallet to another wallet.
 For example, you can send a small amount to your smartphone wallet or another address of your hardware wallet.
 It doesn't particularly matter.
 The main thing is you are testing a payment from the hardware wallet too.
 To do this you must check the receiving address on the hardware wallet and confirm sending with one or more clicks directly on the hardware wallet.
 This manual confirmation on the device makes hardware wallets secure as only you can press the buttons and no one can hit the buttons virtually over the internet.

-**Restore your wallet**
+**Restore Your Wallet**
 Then make sure, that you have your backup/seed!
 Afterwards, delete all data on your hardware wallet.
 Some vendors call it "factory reset", "wipe" or "reset the device".
 Your wallet is empty.
 Now restore your funds and wallet with the seed.
 This is called "Restore from recovery word", "Restore wallet", or "Import seed".
 Then enter your seed phrase on the hardware device.
 If everything is correct, the wallet is restored and you can see your previous transactions and balance.

-**Upgrade firmware and software**
+**Upgrade Firmware and Software**
-If you want to use the hardware device from time to time to spend bitcoin, you should look for updates to the software or firmware upgrades at least every 6 months.
-The crypto space is fast moving and new developments are integrated on a regular basis.
+Don't just lock the device away.
+You should look for updates to the software or for firmware upgrades at least every 6 months.
+The crypto space is fast moving and new developments are integrated into the wallet software on a regular basis.

-## Smartphone lost?
-Computer stolen?
+## Smartphone Lost?
+Computer Stolen?

-### Loss, theft, or malfunctioning of your device
+### Loss, Theft, or Malfunctioning of Your Device

 If your device gets stolen, remember that your bitcoin are still listed on the blockchain under your private key.
 Since you set an access PIN for the wallet, the thief can not open it.
 However, they will still try to find a way to crack your PIN.